cowenowner/mbl_mouse_2024/README.md

 INSTALL:
-(students should not have to worry about this) Analysis computers should have the following installed...
+(students should not have to worry about this)

+Create a C:\Temp\Analysis_results folder

+Analysis computers should have the following installed...

 GitHub Desktop
 Anaconda
-phy using the environment.yml file on the cortex/phy github site (takes about 1hr) Matlab
+phy using the environment.yml file on the cortex/phy github site (takes about 1hr) - run as administrator Matlab
-Kilosort2.5
+Kilosort2.5 along with Visual Studio C++ 2019 professional - just install the Desktop C++ development version.

 Github for : mbl_mouse_2023